wrightmat/dnd-eberron/docs/creatures/Tsucora Quori.md

 #### Tsucora Quori

 Tsucora quori are nightmarish creatures.
 Their headless torsos are covered with eyes and twitching limbs, including two massive arms that end in powerful pincers, and a serpentine tail tipped with a vicious stinger.
 They are cruel and calculating, enjoying the power they wield over others as they concoct elaborate schemes to advance their own positions and discredit their rivals.
-They represent the emotion of Fear and roam the nightmarish forests on the edges of Il-Lashtavar.
+They represent Fear and roam the nightmarish forests on the edges of Il-Lashtavar.

+>_Moving toward you are several headless torsos covered with eyes and twitching limbs, including two massive arms that end in powerful pincers, and a serpentine tail tipped with a vicious stinger.
+A sense of fear and dread weighs on you as they approach._

 _**Relentless Schemers.**_ Constantly jockeying for position, each tsucora hopes to be reincarnated as a more powerful servant of the Dreaming Dark.
 As such, their plans are as often focused on the ruination of competitors as they are on the furthering of il-Lashtavar’s plans.
 When they aren’t serving in the cities of their nightmare realm, they hunt the dreaming spirits of mortals.